zagorski32611/WeatherMvc/README.md

 # Furture State - Application

+Currently, this application uses controller methods to make API calls to Google and Dark Sky, save data to the database and send data to the view.
+In the current refactor, I will use Dependency Injection to create three services:
+1. Location Service (ILocationService)
+2. Weather Service (IWeatherService)
+3. Save To DB Services (ISaveDb)

+This will will seperate business logic from the controllers and (hopefully) make debugging specific calls easier.

+Branches for Each Change:
+Location Service: Location_service

 Eventually, the user will have the following:
 Reporting - pre written reports with customizable parameters.
 Past Forecasts - possibly integrate with DarkSky's "time machine" api.